Start your accredited pathway to becoming a Psychologist

 About the program

-The Bachelor of Psychological Science provides students with a scientific understanding of normal psychological processes such as perception, memory, learning, motivation, psychobiology, personality, emotion, developmental psychology and social relationships, as well as training in abnormal psychology.
+The Bachelor of Psychological Science provides students with a scientific understanding of normal psychological processes such as memory, learning, motivation, psychobiology, personality, emotion, developmental psychology and social relationships, as well as training in abnormal psychology.
 A basic understanding of these topics is acquired across the two introductory subjects before a greater depth of coverage is undertaken within the advanced second and third level subjects.
 Students also participate in laboratory work and are introduced to the Australian Psychological Society Code of Ethics.
 To underpin the scientific nature of the discipline, students receive training in a range of data analytic techniques and research methods used by psychologists.
 The program is designed to equip graduates with the basic scientific grounding and theoretical understanding required for advanced level studies.
+Show less

 The Bachelor of Psychological Science comprises 24 subjects, as follows: